actualbudget/docs/docs/experimental/goal-templates.md

 |`#template 500 by 2024-12 spend from 2024-03 repeat every 2 years`| |

 ### Periodic Type
-If you have bills that are on a regular interval, byweekly, every 6 weeks, quarterly, once per year, this is the template for you!
+If you have bills that are due on a regular interval, such as biweekly, every 6 weeks, quarterly, or once per year, this is the template for you!
-This template is like the simple template but it will be based on a defined period instead of budgeted once per month.
+This template is similar to the simple template, but it will be based on a defined period rather than being budgeted on a monthly basis.
-You set a period and the start day, and every period, starting from your start day, you will get the requested amount budgeted.
+You set a period and the start date, and every period, starting from your start date, you will receive the requested budgeted amount.
 Periods can be set for any number of days, weeks, months, or years.
 See the table below for examples.